GeniusVentures/TestVMs/README.md

 [Virtual Box Download](https://www.virtualbox.org/wiki/Downloads)

-This currently has only one instance that is launches.
+This currently has two Ubunutu instances that is launches.
 You can modify 'Vagrantfile' under Ubuntu64 directory to launch more than one instance.

 ``` ruby
 # Create 1 nodes